kristenvaccaro/interaction-design/assignments.md

 #### Assignment #8
-Due Week 9 Wednesday, 11:59PM
+Extended deadline: Week 9 Wednesday, 11:59PM!

 You will conduct a user test of your application.